Plots#

 new_coord – A new coordinate object with the evolved location of this coordinate at the new time.

-will be set on this object to the new time only ifself
+obstimewill be set on this object to the new time only ifselfalso hasobstime.- Return type:

 Determines if the SkyCoord is contained in the given wcs footprint.